Partitioned tables and indexes

-Creating and rebuilding nonaligned indexes on a table with more than 1,000 partitions is possible, but is not supported.
+Creating and rebuilding non-aligned indexes on a table with more than 1,000 partitions is possible, but is not supported.
 Doing so may cause degraded performance or excessive memory consumption during these operations.

 Creating and rebuilding aligned indexes could take longer to execute as the number of partitions increases.
 We recommend that you do not run multiple create and rebuild index commands at the same time as you may run into performance and memory issues.

-When SQL Server performs sorting to build partitioned indexes, it first builds one sort table for each partition.
-It then builds the sort tables either in the respective filegroup of each partition or in tempdb, if the SORT_IN_TEMPDB index option is specified.
+When the database engine performs sorting to build partitioned indexes, it first builds one sort table for each partition.
+It then builds the sort tables either in the respective filegroup of each partition or in tempdb if the SORT_IN_TEMPDB index option is specified.
 Each sort table requires a minimum amount of memory to build.
 When you are building a partitioned index that is aligned with its base table, sort tables are built one at a time, using less memory.
 However, when you are building a nonaligned partitioned index, the sort tables are built at the same time.
 As a result, there must be sufficient memory to handle these concurrent sorts.
 The larger the number of partitions, the more memory required.
 The minimum size for each sort table, for each partition, is 40 pages, with 8 kilobytes per page.
 For example, a nonaligned partitioned index with 100 partitions requires sufficient memory to serially sort 4,000 (40 * 100) pages at the same time.
 If this memory is available, the build operation will succeed, but performance may suffer.
 If this memory is not available, the build operation will fail.
 Alternatively, an aligned partitioned index with 100 partitions requires only sufficient memory to sort 40 pages, because the sorts are not performed at the same time.

 For example, assume a table has 100 million rows and columns

-A. In scenario 2, the table is divided into 10,000 partitions on column
+- In scenario 2, the table is divided into 10,000 partitions on column

-A. A query on the table that has a
+A query on the table that has a

 A will perform partition elimination and scan one partition.
 That same query may run faster in scenario 2 as there are fewer rows to scan in a partition.
 A query that has a

 Queries that use operators such as TOP or MAX/MIN on columns other than the partitioning column may experience reduced performance with partitioning because all partitions must be evaluated.